nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 **Test installation**

 1. Search for and open the Terminal program (found in /Applications/Utilities).
 2. Next, type `conda` and hit enter.
-Again, if you see a list of commands that you can execute, then Anaconda `Python` has been installed correctly.
+If you see a list of commands that you can execute, then Anaconda `Python` has been installed correctly.
 3. Close the `Terminal` by typing `exit`.